Lego Star Wars: The Complete Saga

 Lego Star Wars: The Complete Saga is a 2007 Lego-themed action-adventure video game based on the Lego Star Wars line of construction toys.
 The game was developed by Traveller's Tales and announced by LucasArts on 25 May 2007 at Celebration IV.
 It was released on 6 November 2007 in North America.
 The Complete Saga is a combination of its predecessors in the Lego Star Wars series, Lego Star Wars: The Video Game (2005) and its sequel, Lego Star Wars II: The Original Trilogy (2006).
 The Complete Saga follows the events of the first six episodes of the Skywalker Saga.

 For its first release in 2007, The Complete Saga was developed for the Xbox 360, PlayStation 3, Wii, and Nintendo DS.
 The game has since been developed on multiple occasions so that it may be played on a variety of different devices: the Microsoft Windows adaption released on 13 October 2009, the macOS adaptation released on 12 November 2010, the iOS adaptation released on 11 December 2013, and the Android adaptation was released on 1 January 2015.
+The game is also available on newer generations of PlayStation and Xbox through backward compatibility.
+The availability of languages varies depending on the platform.
 The game was a critical and commercial success.